datasciencecampus/pygrams/docs/tech-report.md

 interested in highlighting terms that rapidly emerged in the last few periods of their timeseries, but we wanted to explore a more flexible approach.
 Our immediate next thought was to fit second degree polynomials and sigmoid curves to retrieve emerging patterns in our corpus.
-Again this method came with
+Again this method came with its own limitations especially when the timeseries curve had multiple curvatures.
 ### State space (Sonia)

 ## Prediction 2 IB